Written by Divinity Nutra, Updated on July 18, 2022

 Turmeric has a high amount of antibacterial activity, which can significantly reduce bacterial overgrowth in the gastrointestinal system.
 Curcumin has also shown that it’s a potent anti-inflammatory that can lower the body’s overactive immune response, lessening the severity of IBS symptoms.

 Both underactive and overactive thyroid can increase systolic blood pressure.
 A turmeric supplement has shown in many studies that it can improve vascular endothelial function, lowering blood pressure, and reducing strain on the heart derived from thyroid disorders.
 (5)

 Not to be overlooked are curcumin’s antioxidant properties.
 Hyperthyroidism and hypothyroidism are states characterized by excessive oxidative stress.
 In other words, a high number of free radicals wreaking havoc on the body.
 This state includes specific types such as Graves’ disease and Hashimoto’s thyroiditis.

-Turmeric and black pepper is a great way to increase your body’s antioxidant capacity and neutralize the damage done by free radicals with minimal side effects.
+Turmeric is a great way to increase your body’s antioxidant capacity and neutralize the damage done by free radicals with minimal side effects.
 Curcumin has shown beneficial in several studies for normalizing the thyroid’s environment by reducing oxidative stress.
 (6, 7, 8, 9)

 Turmeric also appears to be useful in the treatment of benign thyroid nodules (solid or fluid-filled lumps within the thyroid gland).
 One study containing 34 patients, predominantly women, showed that a combination of Boswellia, spirulina, and curcumin caused the largest thyroid nodules to shrink in size.
 (10)